30th Anniversary of the Toxics Release Inventory (TRI) Program

 By making information about industrial management of toxic chemicals available to the public, community members, researchers, industrial facilities, investors, and government agencies can make more informed decisions that impact human health and the environment.
 TRI also creates a strong incentive for companies to reduce pollution and be good neighbors in their communities.

-Watch New Videos About the Power of TRI Data
+Videos About How People Use TRI Data

 The Power of Community Right-to-Know: Short overview of the importance of the information collected under the Toxics Release Inventory (TRI) Program.